After complaining that her suspension was silencing the voices of 25,000 people, Sen. Frye-Mueller absent from Senate today.

 Someone should investigate that.

+Hearing that Frye-Mueller also had a bill up in committee that she skipped as well.
+She really decided that she didn’t want to do her job today.

-One thought on “After complaining that her suspension was silencing the voices of 25,000 people, Sen. Frye-Mueller absent from Senate today.”
+6 thoughts on “After complaining that her suspension was silencing the voices of 25,000 people, Sen. Frye-Mueller absent from Senate today.”

 I was at Pierre for session on a Friday and she was absent that day also.